-2.10 PCI
+2.10.
+PCI

 Aeroflex Gaisler provides a PCI Library together with RTEMS located in cpukit/libpci in the soruces.
-The documentation for the PCI Library is located in the RTEMS documentation doc/usr/libpci.t.
+The documentation for the PCI Library is located in the RTEMS documentation doc/usr/libpci.t and available prebuilt into PDF named c_user.pdf, see Section 1.5.

 The RTEMS shell has been extended with a pci command can be used to extract information about the current setup and hardware.
-Please see the rtems-shell.c sample application that comes with RCC.
+Please see the [rtems-shell.c] sample application that comes with RCC.
 A non-PCI system: